 CRM is primarily used by sales, marketing, and customer service teams while ERP is used by accounting, shop floor and warehouse teams.

+There shouldn't be an ERP vs CRM discussion.
 Truth be told, CRM and ERP work better together.
 Like the old adage “the whole is greater than the sum of its parts,” an integrated solution like Sage 300 and Sage CRM provides additional benefits like enabling sales people to convert quotes from CRM to orders in ERP, or to check inventory status without ever leaving the familiar interface of CRM and fumble around in the Sage 300 accounting application.

 When you connect ERP with CRM, you gain 360-degree insight into your business from sales and marketing in the front office to accounting and operations in the back office.